Create an Experience Duplicating a Checkout Button on a Cart Page

 2. Click CREATE ACTION.

-Callout of the CREATE ACTION button
+Callout of the CREATE ACTION button on the Actions list page

-3. After Action Builder loads on your site, navigate to any product on the site and add it to the cart.
+3. After Action Builder loads on your site, add any product to the cart, and then navigate to the cart page.

 In this use case, the Check Out button to be duplicated is part of a form.
 That form contains all the product, price, and quantity data that must be submitted to complete the checkout process.